RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 In this case, Earl Braxton, president and owner of Here's Johnny Portable Toilets, Inc., admitted that he knew that the phrase "Here's Johnny" had been used for years to introduce Carson.
-Moreover, in the opening statement in the district court, appellee's counsel stated:
+Moreover, in the opening statement in the district court, the toilet company's counsel stated:

 > Now, we've stipulated in this case that the public tends to associate
 > the words "Johnny Carson", the words "Here's Johnny" with plaintiff,